 Reggae came to the United Kingdom soon after reggae was invented, in 1970s, and became instantly popular, to that measure, that there are many pubs and clubs that are reggae themed and play only reggae music.
 To give you a little intro into the London reggae world, here will be listed a few clubs and pubs that are reggae themed.

 The first of them must be the Electric Brixton reggae, dub, ska and hip hop club.
-It is located in Brixton and can give you a night that you will remember, or not in case you get too drunk.
+It is located in Brixton and can give you a night that you and your escort Paris will remember, or not in case you get too drunk.
 But one thing is certain - the music is great, the atmosphere is better and the people are the best in London.
-So go and prepare yourself, and go off the internet, because the Live Sex Cams can make you stay the whole night online.
+So go and prepare yourself, and go off the internet, because an escort Paris can make you stay the whole night online.
 Reggae music like nowhere else

 The Bashment Party: Spring Carnival at The Coronet is one more reason to go to London, this event takes place in 28 New Kent Road, The Borough, so it's near everything important in London.
 But that is not important, because for the atmosphere they can get there many people would travel across the world.
 They have also DJs there and it is not a reggae exclusive place, so you will hear other music too.
 DJs like DJ Nate, Invasion Crew, English Fire, Supa Nytro, QT 2 Hype, Grizzli, DJ Swivo, Jam Masters and others will be there to prepare you for a night you could never be able to even imagine.

 The real, true and only reggae event in London is the Dennis Alcapone at The Forge.
 This is a one-time only opportunity to enjoy music played by the famous reggae rapper DJ Alcapone.
 You can also dance there with your escort Paris because it is a dancehall and it even meet new people and get the time of your life.
 It takes place on 1st of July, so be sure to go to London in that time and buy the tickets, because they will be sold out pretty soon.